-Other events and conditions that may have an impact on our business include, but are not limited to, the impact of inflation, conditions in the capital, credit and financial markets, changes in laws, regulations or the regulatory environment affecting our business and the effects of public health issues such as a major epidemic or pandemic that could have a negative impact on the economy and on our business.
+Other events and conditions that may have an impact on our business include, but are not limited to, the impact of inflation, conditions in the capital markets, changes in laws, regulations or the regulatory environment affecting our business and the effects of public health issues such as a major epidemic or pandemic that could have a negative impact on the economy and on our business.
 Collectively, these factors may contribute to slowed consumer demand, which can impact home affordability and negatively impact home prices.
 The slowdown in the U.S. residential real estate market in the second half of 2022 had a negative impact on our business and financial results.
 The timing of any future slowdown in the U.S. residential real estate market is highly uncertain and difficult to predict and any slowdown could have a material adverse effect on our business and profitability.

-Our business could be negatively impacted by higher mortgage rates or further increases in mortgage rates.
+Our business could be negatively impacted by a sustained period of elevated mortgage rates or further increases in mortgage rates.
 As mortgage rates rise, the number of home sale transactions tend to decrease as potential home sellers choose to stay with their lower mortgage rate rather than sell their home and pay a higher mortgage rate with the purchase of another home.
 Similarly, in higher interest rate environments, potential home buyers may choose to rent rather than pay higher mortgage rates.
 Changes in the interest rate environment and mortgage market are beyond our control and are difficult to predict and, as such, could have a material adverse effect on our business and profitability.

-The Federal Reserve Board increased the federal funds rate by an aggregate of 425 basis points in 2022 and an additional 50 basis points during the first quarter of 2023 to a range of 475 basis points to 500 basis points.
-Against this backdrop, mortgage rates were volatile during the first quarter of 2023, reflecting considerable uncertainty surrounding the path of interest rate policy in 2023.
-The average 30-year mortgage rate in the U.S briefly fell below 6.2% in February 2023, according to the Mortgage Bankers Association, after rising above 7% in October 2022.
-The average rate has oscillated around 6.5% within the first quarter of 2023.
-Note that rates remain high compared to the prior decade, which has contributed to a considerable slowdown in the residential real estate market beginning in the second half of 2022.
+The Federal Reserve Board increased the federal funds rate by an aggregate of 425 basis points in 2022 and an additional 75 basis points during the first half of 2023 to a range of 500 to 525 basis points.
+This marks the highest benchmark interest rate since the onset of the Financial Crisis in late 2007.
+Against this backdrop, mortgage rates rose above 6% for the first time since 2008, according to the Mortgage Bankers Association, and have since predominately remained in the 6% to 7% range outside of several brief weekly readings above 7%.
+The sharp rise in rates compared to the prior decade has contributed to a considerable slowdown in the residential real estate market beginning in the second half of 2022.
+Despite encouraging data in recent months pointing to a disinflationary trend, there remains considerable uncertainty around market conditions and the Federal Reserve rate path in the medium term.
+Housing market activity declines have slowed considerably compared to the first quarter of 2023, but sales volume remains significantly lower compared with the same period in 2022.
+According to the National Association of Realtors, existing home sales in the U.S., which consists of completed transactions that include single-family homes, townhomes, condominiums and co-ops, declined 21% compared to the second quarter in 2022, but eased just 2% on a seasonally adjusted basis compared to the first quarter of 2023.

-The decline in mortgage rates from peak levels in the fourth quarter should be weighed against the high absolute levels compared to the past decade and uncertainty around market conditions in the near term.
-According to the Fannie Mae housing market forecast published on March 20, 2023, existing home sales in the U.S., which consists of completed transactions that include single-family homes, townhomes, condominiums and co-ops, are expected to have declined 29% compared to the same period in 2022 but to have eased just 1% on a seasonally adjusted basis compared to the fourth quarter of 2022.
-Meanwhile, Canadian home sales are showing signs of stabilization and the prospect for improvement in 2023.
-According to the Canadian Real Estate Association National Statistics report released on March 15, 2023, Canadian national home sale volume rose 2.3% month-over-month in February on a seasonally adjusted basis but is still 40% below February 2022 levels.
+Meanwhile, Canadian home sales are showing signs of stabilization in the first half of 2023.
+According to the Canadian Real Estate Association National Statistics report released on July 14, 2023, Canadian national home sale volume for the second quarter of 2023 rebounded 17% from the prior quarter on a seasonally adjusted basis.
+However, sales volume remains 5% lower compared to the same quarter in 2022.